 SERE — short for Survival, Evasion, Resistance, and Escape — training is one of the more psychologically challenging training courses the U.S. military has to offer.
 It is not really that physically challenging, other than having to overcome the short duration of enforced hunger and the occasional slaps and stress/discomfort techniques employed against the students in the course.
 But for a young man or woman who has never been a prisoner of some type, it is mentally jarring.
 Uncomfortable, even.
 That is where the real challenge is presented.

-To be clear, I went through a SERE program run by the U.S. Navy, in the American northeast, in January, with a handful of my fellow SEALs, some Navy pilots, and a few Marines.
-The other service branches ran their own programs at that time, I believe, and presently, I am not sure how the program is run across the services.
-I am sure, though, that the training continues in some form given its perpetual relevance to service members in danger of becoming prisoners of war.
+I went through a SERE program run by the U.S. Navy, in January in the American Northeast, with a handful of my fellow SEALs, some Navy pilots, and a few Marines.
+The other service branches ran their own programs at that time, I believe, and presently.
+I am not sure how the program is run across the services.
+I am sure, however, that the training continues in some form given its perpetual relevance to service members in danger of becoming prisoners of war.

 The goal of SERE training is to prepare U.S. service members to survive, on the run from enemy forces and while evading capture, and to resist your captors should you find yourself a prisoner.
 It also touches on escaping from captivity, and aims to provide guidance on how to behave and organize if you find yourself in a prisoner situation with other Americans.
 Enough on that for this venue.